 At inception or on reassessment of a contract that contains a lease component, Pembina allocates contract consideration to the lease and non-lease components based on the components' relative stand-alone prices.
 The consideration allocated to the lease components is recognized in accordance with the policies for lessee and lessor leases, as described below.
-The consideration allocated to non-lease components is recognized in accordance with the recognized in accordance with its nature.
+The consideration allocated to non-lease components is recognized in accordance with its nature.